|

 get your homework done.
 He may not know that, because she is a substance abuser, she has forgotten notices, meetings, and

 conferences with your school or has embarrassed you socially in school.
-Your father may never have been aware that

 your mother, like so many substance abusers, may criticize whatever you do so much that she may have undermined your self-confidence

-and capability to do schoolwork.
 You should plan to do your homework outside your home.
 Is there a library nearby?

 A friend who has a home where you could study?
 Could you ask to go to boarding school, or if your family can't afford a boarding